Unbiased estimators for the Heston model with stochastic interest rates: Unbiased estimators for SDEs

 where $P$ is the payoff function and $Y\in L^2$ (i.e., $\mathbb{E}(Y^2)<\infty$).
 To estimate this expectation, Rhee and Glynn \cite{RG} proposed an estimator

 where $\Delta_{n}=Y_{n}-Y_{n-1}$ and $Y_{n}$, $n\in \mathbb{N}$, approximates $Y$ with step size $T/2^n$ and $Y_{-1}=0$.
 In this article, we let

 Here, $\mathcal{N}$ is a nonnegative integer-valued random variable that is independent of $Y_{n}$.
 This estimator is usually referred to as the coupled sum estimator.
-Other unbiased estimators can be constructed in a similar way (see Rhee and Glynn \cite{RG}).
+In addition, Rhee and Glynn \cite{RG} proposed the single term estimator